statecharts/statecharts.github.io/fizzbuzz-actions-guards.md

 # FizzBuzz with Actions and guards

 FizzBuzz is a programming puzzle, easily solvable using a simple for-loop.
 The puzzle has been described in terms of an event driven system, in order to allow us to explore some statechart concepts.
-See [FizzBuzz](fizzbuzz.html) for an introduction to what we’re trying to achieve here.
+See [FizzBuzz](fizzbuzz.html) for an explanatory introduction.

-Here, we will show how [actions](glossary/action.html){:.glossary} are used to let the statechart tell us what to do.
-We will use [guards](glossary/guard.html){:.glossary} to tell us which state we should go to
+Here, we will show how [actions](glossary/action.html){:.glossary} can be used to let the statechart tell us what to do.
+We will use [guards](glossary/guard.html){:.glossary} to tell the statechart which state it should be in.

+## Start with digits

 Let’s start with a machine that prints out only the digits.